Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Jacob Landis-Eigsti puts that into practice: “Sales managers need to ask, if we’re to hit our target, how many calls does each sales rep need to be making?
 How many meetings need to be scheduled?”

 “If 60 calls per day will be required to hit financial goals, the main focus should be getting each sales rep to track and hit 60 calls per day.
 Break down the goal into daily actions and work hard to meet those actions each and every day.”
+They can use this call tracking dashboard to measure their progress against the set goal.

 Jacob Dayan shares how they do this for Community Tax using the waterfall method: “If your sales reps are currently sending 100 emails a week, but you want to increase that number to 200, don’t immediately double their weekly email goal.”